 I received the Distinguished Lifetime Contribution to Media Psychology and Technology Award from the American Psychological Association in 2014.
 I received the Kurt Lewin Award from the Society for the Psychological Study of Social Issues for “outstanding contributions to the development and integration of psychological research and social action” (jointly with Craig Anderson) in 2017.
 I have published over 200 peer-reviewed journal articles, which have been cited over 40,000 times (ranked #2 among communication scholars).

-In 2014 Professor Bushman received the Distinguished Lifetime Contribution to Media Psychology and Technology from the American Psychological Association.
-His research has challenged several myths (e.g., violent media have a trivial effect on aggression, venting anger reduces aggression, violent people suffer from low self-esteem, violence and sex sell products, warning labels reduce audience size).
-(One of his colleagues calls him the "myth buster.")
-His research has been published in top scientific journals (e.g., Science, PNAS) and has been featured extensively in the mass media (e.g., BBC, New York Times, NPR).
+My research has challenged several myths (e.g., guns make people safer, venting anger reduces aggression, aggressive people suffer from low self-esteem, violence and sex sell products, media warning labels reduce audience size, exposure to violent media has a trivial effect on aggression).
+One of my colleagues even calls me the “myth buster.”
+My research has been repeatedly funded by federal grants (e.g., NSF, NIH), has been published in top scientific journals (e.g., Science, PNAS), and has been featured extensively in the mass media (e.g., BBC, New York Times, NPR).

 - Aggression, Conflict, Peace

 - Emotion, Mood, Affect

 Note from the Network: The holder of this profile has certified having all necessary rights, licenses, and authorization to post the files listed below.
 Visitors are welcome to copy or use any files for noncommercial or journalistic purposes provided they credit the profile holder and cite this page as the source.

 - Baumeister, R. F., & Bushman, B. J. (2017).
 Social psychology and human nature (4th ed.).
 Belmont, CA: Wadsworth.

 - Bushman, B. J. (Ed.)
 (2017).
 Aggression and violence: A social psychological perspective.
 New York: Routledge.